This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 All grillers and smokers will know about the debate over soaking wood chips before using them for smoking.

-It is one of the most common things that grilling enthusiasts will fight over.
-Some avid smokers will state that it helps the smoking process, whilst others find it a futile step that actually lengthens the overall smoking time and does not add anything to the end result.
+It is one of the most common things that grilling enthusiasts will quabble over.
+Some avid pit masters take the stance that it helps the smoking process, whilst others find it a futile step that actually lengthens the overall smoking time and does not add anything to the end result.

 We decided to put the fight to bed once and for all by addressing the issue in this article.
 Does soaking wood chips actually help?
 Or is it all one big myth?
 Keep reading to find out…